Contribution guidelines

 1. I want to contribute to the upstream Anaconda Installer (used in Fedora):

-• base and test your changes on a clone of the fedora-<next Fedora number> branch.
+• base and test your changes on main branch.

-• open a pull request for the fedora-<next Fedora number> branch (fedora-38, etc.)
+• open a pull request for the main branch

 • check the Commit Messages section below for how to format your commit messages